springdoc/springdoc-openapi-maven-plugin/README.md

     * The default value is: http://localhost:8080/v3/api-docs
 *  outputDir: The output directory, where to generate the OpenAPI description.
     * The default value is: ${project.build.directory}
 *  outputFileName: The file name that contains the OpenAPI description.
     * The default value is: openapi.json
+*  format: Output format of the OpenAPI generated file
+    * The default value is: json
+    * Available options are: json or yaml

 ```xml
 <plugin>